Processed flikr image stream "seascape" (flickr.com/search/show/?q=seascape)presented with the footage taken on the Sea of Japan moonlit coast.

 A large, painting-like rectangular structure extends approximately 5 feet high by 12 feet across.
 It is created using several hundred snapshot format photos (4"X6") of what appears to be images of stars set against the black of the night sky.
 The images are in fact generated by a computer script: randomly placed, randomly sized dots with a little bit of blur on black background.
 The photos are attached to the wall using hundreds of dressmakers pins, at once complementing the overall image and calling attention to its artificial construction.

 MySpace is notorious for its users' runaway designs.
-I want to blame everything that is wrong with my world on the over-sexualized, over-saturated, syrupy, preachy, cheesy, vulgar, loud, stupid clutter that I am looking at!
+I find myself wanting to blame everything that is wrong with my world on the over-sexualized, over-saturated, syrupy, preachy, cheesy, vulgar, loud, stupid clutter that I am looking at!
 Yet, I can not dismiss the sheer energy of what is in front of me.
 I am in awe of the vitality of the whole enterprise, amazed my its richness of possibilities!

 Each work in the series consists of three identical books that deal with a particular artworld topic.
 The process of cutting into the books becomes a reductive collage that operates within the branded space of a specific thematic or packaging strategy.